magpylib/magpylib/docs/_pages/user_guide/examples/examples_app_force1.md

 ```

-For your understanding, the first line has to be pasted to the beginning of the document right after the imports.
-It makes sure, if the appropriate folder is existing.
+For your understanding, the first line makes sure, if the appropriate folder is existing.
 Otherwise the folder will be created.
 The other code can be pasted after the code block from above.
 Only the for loop in the end has to be adjusted with the last for loop from the programm above.